Displayr/rhtmlBuildUtils/docs/internal_web_server.md

 ![data-inline-config-vary-width-example][vary-size-inline-config]

-The widget config can be specified inline or as a reference to a file.
-The widget user state can also be provided as a reference to a file
+The widget config can be specified inline (as in 3 examples above) or as a reference to a file (as below).
+The widgets initial  state can also be provided as a reference to a file.

 ![data-file-reference][file-reference]